pyexcel/pyexcel/docs/source/capability.rst

 Data transportation/transcoding
 --------------------------------------------------------------------------------

-Based the capability of this library, it is capable of transporting your data in between any of these data sources:
+This library is capable of transporting your data between any of the following data sources:

    * physical file
    * memory file